 Resource requests for new faculty or staff are not prioritized by Institutional Program Review Prioritization Task Force.
-Rather, requests for new faculty are included in program review to affirm and document institutional needs but must be submitted and will be prioritized in SWC's

-Faculty Hiring Process (FHP).
+Rather, requests for new faculty are included in program review to affirm and document institutional needs but must be submitted and will be prioritized in SWC's Faculty Hiring Process (FHP).
 Requests for new staff are prioritized by the Executive Leadership Team.

-3. Allocation by District of Funds Available to Fulfill Resource Requests
+3. Allocation by District of Funds Available to Fulfill Resource Requests include prior year carry-over amounts (if any).

-Allocating funds to fulfill institutional program review resource requests begins annually in March/April as part of the budget creation process.
-Typically, funding will come from various sources and may include prior year carry-over amounts (if any).
 At a minimum, funding should be allocated from general funds and lottery funds (including unspent funds from prior years).
 When available, one-time funds that may be appropriately spent on certain institutional program review requests will also be apportioned to program review.
 Examples of these one-time funds are deferred maintenance, seismic retrofit, hazardous substance abatement projects, and water conservation projects funds.
 The availability of these one-time funds is erratic, unpredictable, and based on decisions made at the state level.